Microsoft 'Link to Windows' actually works now

 Enable background refresh — Link to Windows

-See Link to Windows on Google Play and Link to Windows supported devices (Surface Duo and selected Samsung devices only
+See Link to Windows on Google Play and the full list of supported devices with deep integration.

 Setting up — Link to Windows on your iPhone